apoelstra/strason/README.md

     Number(String),
     String(String),
     Array(Vec<Json>),
-    Object(HashMap<String, Json>)
+    Object(Vec<(String, Json)>)
 }
 ```
 That is, except for nulls and booleans, all data are represented by strings.
-(Actually, the real implementation is hidden, and has some extra data to
+(Actually, the real implementation is hidden, to give me freedom to add, e.g.
-track, for example, the order that object entries were added in.
-This is
+indexing support for `Json::Object`s or something without breaking.
+But this
-to prevent reordering of fields on reserialization.)
+is what it looks like now.)

 These objects can be created from raw byte data by the method
 `Json::from_iter`, `Json::from_str` and `Json::from_reader`.
 They can